 - 1 Tsp.
 Baking Soda

-- ¼ C Whole Psyllium Husks or Chia Seeds (I do not know the amount if using powdered psyllium, but it would be considerable less!)
+- ¼ C Whole Psyllium Husks (I do not know the amount if using powdered psyllium, but it would be considerably less!)

 - 2 Tbsp.
 Honey or Agave